 Everyone could use world class sporting facilities.
 This was very successful.
 So much so that it gave rise to the famous joke headline: ‘East German pole vaulting champion has just become the West German pole vaulting champion.’

 ‘No,’ he replied, ‘I’m German.
 But how did you know my name is Walter?’

 ‘Just a guess, Walter.
 Now some guess that athletes in the GDR are supplied with drugs.
-They call for drug testing Do you believe in this?’
+They call for drug testing.
+Do you believe in this?’

 ‘I believed in drug testing a long time ago.
 Preferably the multiple choice kind.
 Over the years I’ve tested everything.’

 The delivery time for a Trabant 601, the cheapest car made in the GDR lay between 13 and 15 years.

-‘What does the ‘601’ in Trabant 601 stand for?
-I asked.
-Wolf Foerster.
+‘What does the ‘601’ in Trabant 601 stand for?’
+I asked Wolf Foerster.

 ‘ 600 people will order one, but only one will get it delivered,’ he answered.

-The story went about a customer who orders one, this rugged compact vehicle looking like a cross between a golf cart and an amusement park bumper car.
-The salesman tells him to come back to pick it up on November 7, in fourteen years time.
-The customer asked: “Shall I come back in the morning or in the evening then?’
+The story went about a customer who ordered one.
+The salesman told him to come back to pick it up on November 7, in fourteen year’s time.
+The customer asked: ‘Shall I come back in the morning or in the evening then?’

 Then again there was no autobahn carnage.